BU-EC552/EC552_Project_DBLink_Plugin/README.md

    * A full list of the required python dependencies is listed there

 ### GenBank Plugin Setup

+NOTE 1: These instructions assume a Windows environement for the local computer running the plugin server, and a linux AWS EC2 environment for the Database and Communication servers.

-**NOTE: AWS Instances can charge you money if you stray past the free-tier instances/limits.
+**NOTE 2: AWS Instances can charge you money if you stray past the free-tier instances/limits.
 Please be aware of this if you choose to try this!**

 #### Datbase Servers (AWS Instances)